 The School for the Future of Innovation in Society encourages applications from students of diverse backgrounds.
 To be eligible for admission, students are required to hold a minimum of a bachelor's degree (or equivalent) or a graduate degree from a regionally accredited College or University of recognized standing.
-A bachelor's degree in any field is potentially sufficient, though a combination of course work and/or work experience in technology/science and the social sciences is preferred.
-Students are strongly encouraged to have had prior relevant international or intercultural education, work, or experience.
+A bachelor's degree in any field is potentially sufficient, although a combination of course work and/or work experience in technology/science and the social sciences is preferred.

+Students are strongly encouraged to have had prior relevant international or intercultural education, work or experience.
 Students must also hold a minimum of a 3.00 cumulative GPA (on a scale where 4.0=A) in the last 60 hours of a student's first bachelor's degree program.
-A personal statement of purpose of 1-2 pages is required for admission, a resume, and two letters of recommendation, either academic or professional.
-While the GRE is not required, the statement of purpose is a significant factor in the application process, and it should address the background and capabilities of the applicant, as well as their interest in the program.
+Applicants with a GPA lower than a 3.0 may be considered depending upon individual circumstances.
+A personal statement of purpose of two pages is required for admission, a resume, and two letters of recommendation, either academic or professional.